StefanRadusi/drop-it-like-is-hot/readme.md

 ## Features

-- customizable with you own styles
+- customizable with your own styles
 - accepts your own async function
 - debounce api requests when user types
 - optimized items rendering in case of large list of options
-- render dropdown's flyout above the input in case is out of view port
+- render dropdown's flyout above the input in case it is out of view port

 <br>

 ## Requirements

-- use the component in a **react app**, and event better if is in **typescript** environment
+- use the component in a **react app**, and event better if it is in a **typescript** environment

 <br>